-This MoU will commence on the date stated on its first page once all bodies named in Appendix 1 have signed and dated a copy.
+This MoU will commence on the date stated on its first page once more than one Organisation has agreed to enter into it.

-The MoU (as amended from time to time, and with a restated Appendix 1 from time to time to reflect any future opt-ins/opt-outs by signatories) will remain in force until such time as the Organisations agree that it is no longer needed.
+The MoU (as amended from time to time, and with a restated Appendix 1 from time to time to reflect any future opt-ins/opt-outs by Organisations) will remain in force until such time as the Organisations agree that it is no longer needed.
 When this happens, the MoU can be terminated by a minute agreed by Meeting for Sufferings.